marvelousNinja/chat-bot/README.md

 ## Building the UI
 * Using the command line, navigate to the `chat-bot-ui` directory and install dependencies with `npm install`
 * Open the `chat-bot-ui` directory in your favourite code editor
-* In the `./config` folder, create `dev.env.js` and `prod.env.js` using contents from sample files nearby
 * Run the development server with `npm run dev`.
 That should automatically launch the default web browser
 * Observe the contents of `./src` directory.
 Make some changes to HTML in `./src/App.vue`.
-Observe how the page in the browser window updates accoridngly
+Observe how the page in the browser window updates accordingly
 * Pause for the discussion on build artifacts.
 Create a build artifact for deployment with `npm run build`.
 Observe the contents of `./dist` directory
 * Create a `./manifest.yml` file:
 ```
----
 applications:
 - name: chat-bot-ui
   memory: 64M
   buildpack: https://github.com/cloudfoundry/staticfile-buildpack.git
   path: ./dist
-  host: chat-bot-ui
+  host: chat-bot-ui-<<YOUR-NAME>>
 ```
 * Finally, deploy the application using the command line: `cf push`
 * Pause for the discussion on routes.
 Observe the command line output for a URL of the deployed app.
 Open it and validate that it's working.
 Check both HTTP and HTTPS access